Jeremie-Beucler/PCBS_spider_bias/README.md

 *The picture of a spider used in the experiment ("Tegenaria domestica", the kind that hides in our basements in Europe)*

+## Making the objects move

+I needed, for each trial, to make the object move as if it were alive.

 ## Implementing the Fear of Spiders Questionnaire